 - Kawela Bay (summer and winter)

-Beginner’s surf spots
+Beginner-friendly surf spots

-Top beaches to watch the surfers
+Best beaches to watch surfers

 - Haleiwa Ali'i Beach